blurstudio/hab/README.md

 This also supports inheritance with some special rules, see [config inheritance](#config-inheritance) for more details.

+The provided URI is always stored in the `HAB_URI` environment variable.

 ## CLI

 Hab is designed as an api with cli support.
 The majority of the actual work is